yt-dlp/yt-dlp/README.md

                                      to when -x is used.
 Currently supported formats are: best (default) or one of best|aac|flac|mp3|m4a|opus|vorbis|wav|alac
-    --audio-quality QUALITY          Specify ffmpeg audio quality, insert a value between 0 (best) and 10 (worst) for VBR or a specific bitrate like 128K (default 5)
+    --audio-quality QUALITY          Specify ffmpeg audio quality to convert the audio with.
+Insert a value between 0 (best) and 10 (worst) for VBR or a specific bitrate like 128K. (default 5)
     --remux-video FORMAT             Remux the video into another container if necessary (currently supported: mp4|mkv|flv
                                      |webm|mov|avi|mp3|mka|m4a|ogg|opus).
 If